 Between stops, I chatted with our tour guide.
 Like the Doğubayazıt tourist rep, he was “Kurd, first and foremost”.
 On the prospect of war between America and Iraq, he explained, “Saddam is not Kurd, he is Arab, he is fascist.”
 Yet the guide wanted war, not to defeat Saddam Hussein but to draw Turkey into the conflict.
 And then, he asserted, the Kurds would take advantage of the situation.

 The Turkish military presence in Tatvan was significant, with fenced-off compounds and tanks.
 We didn’t hang about long, catching the first available bus to Diyarbakir.

-It was dark by the time the bus reached the outskirts of the city, which loomed large and bright, a mass of lights.
+It was dark when the bus reached the city’s outskirts, which loomed large and bright, a mass of lights.
 We hopped onto a dolmus and headed into the town centre hoping to find a hotel:

 Befriended by a young guy who said he’s home on holidays from studying political science in Istanbul.
 He took us to a decent looking hotel near the bazaar.
 On the way, he talked about the futility of a Kurd studying political science in Turkey.
 And he fended off a couple of cheeky kids who tried to pick my pockets.

 The next day, we learned, was a public holiday.
 The banks were closed, and the “big hotels” in our vicinity would only change money for their guests.
 With insufficient Turkish lira, we faced a day of bread and water.
 And then we met another local guy who spoke German.
 I explained our plight to him in my schoolboy Deutsch, and he offered to change a few of our pounds into life-saving lira.